50431040/university_application_tracking_system/README.md

 ## ⚠️ Known Issues

 - University data is static and needs regular updates from external sources
-- Email notification system requires SMTP configuration
 - File upload functionality needs implementation for document management
-- Mobile app equivalent would enhance user experience

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- University data sourced from public datasets and APIs
-- Design inspiration from modern educational platforms
-- Built with the incredible Next.js and React ecosystem